Contributing to this standard

 Your ideas, documentation and code have become an integral part of this project.
 You are the open source hero we need!

-In fact, feel free to open a PR to add your name to the
+In fact, feel free to open a pull request to add your name to the

 AUTHORS file and get eternal attribution.